 Glutes

-The glutes are not just there for looks.
+Does rucking build glutes? yes, but they are not just there for looks people.
 The gluteus maximus, medius, and minimus are actually powerhouse muscles involved in hip extension, external rotation, and abduction during rucking.
 The strength of the glutes is crucial for the whole body because they practically “connect” the upper and lower parts of the body while supporting the spine.

-In the context of rucking, the glutes act as primary drivers of forward propulsion, particularly during uphill ascents where the body must overcome gravity’s resistance.
+In the context of rucking muscles worked, the glutes act as primary drivers of forward propulsion, particularly during uphill ascents where the body must overcome gravity’s resistance.
 The gluteus maximus, the largest muscle in the body, forcefully extends the hip joint, driving the body upward and forward with each step.
 The gluteus medius and minimus work simultaneously to contribute to hip abduction and stabilization.

 Calves